Hailu Tekle Haymanot: Hailu during and after the occupation

 By 27 September 1939, during the Feast of Maskal in Addis Ababa, Ras Hailu, Ras Seyum Mangasha, and Ras Haile Selassie Gugsa sat with Amedeo, 3rd Duke of Aosta, the Viceroy and Governor General of Italian East Africa (Africa Orientale Italiana, or AOI).
 All three Ethiopian leaders had submitted to Italian control of what had been their homeland and what was now the AOI colony.
 The Italians eventually returned Hailu to power in Gojjam at the very final stage of their occupation and as their rule began to collapse under the onslaught of British, Commonwealth, and exiled Ethiopian forces.

 In 1941, after Emperor Haile Selassie returned to power in Ethiopia, Ras Hailu Tekle Haymanot again switched sides and handed Gojjam over to the Emperor.
 However, he first made sure that Italian forces had safely evacuated Gojjam.
 Hailu returned to Addis Ababa with Haile Selassie.
 He was forbidden from leaving Addis Ababa, but was accorded all the dignities of a senior prince of the Imperial dynasty and head of the House of Gojjam.
 In the words of Gebru Tareke, he "languished in well-merited obscurity until his death in 1950," which "put the final nail in the coffin of the provincial ruling elite, who had been grudgingly yielding ground to the centralists since the closing decade of the nineteenth century."

 His funeral was attended by the Emperor and his family and he was accorded a state funeral.

 Family

 The continued incapacitation of Nəgusä Nägäst Menelik allowed Hailu to better his position by marrying Woizero Assalafetch Wolde Hanna in 1909.
 Assalafetch Wolde Hanna was a cousin of Itege Taytu Betul and, on 12 April, Assalafetch and Hailu were wed.
 It was her third marriage and his second.
 They had no children together and the marriage ended in divorce.

 Hailu Tekle Haymanot had eight (non-simultaneous) wives and numerous children.
-His sons included Mammo Hailu and Alam Seged Hailu, and his daughters included Sabla Wangel Hailu.
+His sons included Mammo Hailu, Alemu Hailu and Alam Seged Hailu, and his daughters included Sabla Wangel Hailu.